Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**10/02/2020**
+> freeCodeCamp: React, Redux, and React & Redux
+> Going through the fCC curriculum is starting to become a breeze, and with repetition the concepts will continue to stick!
+Pretty happy with my progress so far.

 **10/01/2020**
 > freeCodeCamp: React, Redux (about finished with React again, aiming to finish Redux both in the same day!)